 Since 2010, Polizzi and his team established the High School Academies program, increased A.P. classes, implemented the Junior Academy at the middle school, developed Inner Bridge Crossing that provides in-district services for children on the autistic spectrum, added 30 new courses between the middle school and high school, encourages the use of student technology as learning devices, and established teacher-driven Professional Learning Communities.

-Shanley said that the administration is focused on changing the face of education to reflect the real world that these students will be entering upon graduation.
+Shanley said that to reflect the real world that these students will be entering upon graduation.

 Shanley said that woven into each subject matter, teachers are encouraged to promote divergent thinking, creativity, collaboration, global awareness, ethics and service among their students.

 Citing the Holocaust Studies program run by Colleen Tambuscio, Shanley said that was a prime example illustrating authentic learning not offered by many high schools.

 "The students who traveled on the this year didn't just learn history, they made history," Shanley said.
 Tambuscio and her students dedicated a memorial to the Wolf family in the woods where they hid from the Nazi's for three years.

 "Does New Jersey Monthly measure that educational experience?" she asked.